RN Full-time

 Augusta Health

-We are an 18 bed Birthing Suite where our nurses are cross trained to labor and delivery, mother/baby couplet care, and Level II nursery.
-Our unit functions under total patient care model, so each nurse develops and delivers individualized care to their patients in collaboration with the physicians and midwives.
-Our unit offers the distinct opportunity for nurses to lead the way in developing our delivery of care practices centered on best evidence based practice.
-Our nurses work closely with our physicians and midwives to enhance the care delivered at the bedside.
-Cross training in all areas of mother/baby care enhances the bedside nurse’s experience so that each day offers the possibility of a new learning opportunity.
-In addition to working on the Birthing Suite, nurses can also cross train to work on our Pediatric Unit to develop an additional skill set.
-The Birthing Suite is a locked unit for the added safety of our patients and staff.
-Come join the Augusta Health team located in the beautiful Shenandoah Valley in Fishersville, VA.
-Augusta Health is an independent, community hospital recognized as one of Healthgrades’ 50 Best Hospitals in America.
-Our mission is to promote the health and well-being of our community through access to excellent care.
-We build trust and peace of mind through our core values of patient-and community-centeredness, professionalism, excellence, and teamwork.
-Responsible for the delivery of patient care for assigned patients on a specific shift worked.
-Coordination of all aspects of the medical plan and nursing standards of care using the nursing process for triage, L&D, Circulating/scrub for C-Sections, Post-partum, antepartum, and nursery.
-Also directs and guides the activities of other personnel while maintaining standards of professional nursing.
-Must be able to provide the care needed as described in the department’s policies and procedures.
-Must be able to demonstrate the knowledge and skills necessary to provide care appropriate to the age of the patients served in the obstetrical department.
-Must possess the ability to assess data reflective of the patient’s status and interpret the information.
-Must be able to provide the care needed as described in the department’s policies and procedures.
-This position requires weekend and call rotation.
-Call response time: 60 minutes or 30 minutes if on call for C-Section coverage Requirements Diploma and/or Associate Degree of Nursing Educational requirements per hospital certifications (Example: Stroke, Orthopedic/Spine) Education requirements for annual nursing & Unit specific skills Current and valid Registered nurse license in the Commonwealth of Virginia or from a state that is part of a Compact agreement with Virginia CPR ACLS, NRP, and Relias fetal monitoring prior to coming off orientation Preferred Qualifications: BSN, MSN Preferred specialty certification STABLE Preferred L&D and/or post-partum experience Skills: Ability to meet physical and mental requirements for job in a fast paced obstetrical or pediatric environment.
-Unit and annual competencies to be completed each year HIPPA - no breaches of confidentiality. no related complaints voiced on patient satisfaction surveys. no related complaints voiced by fellow care providers of observed incidences Knowledgeable of location and content of departmental policies and procedures Nurse Practice Act-Scope of Practice Basic computer skills National Patient Safety Goals Some benefits of working at Augusta Health include: Generous paid time off to promote work life balance Free onsite parking Shift and weekend differentials Tuition reimbursement Onsite child care Company Information Augusta Health is a mission-driven, independent, nonprofit, community health system located in Fishersville Virginia in Virginia’s scenic Shenandoah Valley.
-Augusta Health offers a full continuum of inpatient and outpatient which includes Augusta Medical Center a 255 bed inpatient facility and Augusta Medical Group which is comprised of 40 practice locations and four urgent care locations.
+A registered professional nurse is responsible for the delivery of patient care for assigned patients on a specific shift worked.
+Coordinator of the nursing plan of care as well as carrying out physician orders and nursing standards of care using the nursing process.
+Also directs and guides other members of the patient care team.
+Minimum Qualifications Nursing Diploma and/or Associate Degree in Nursing Educational requirements per hospital certifications (Example: Stroke, Orthopedic/Spine) Current and valid Registered nurse license in the Commonwealth of Virginia or from a state that is part of a Compact agreement with Virginia CPR PCU- ACLS within one year of hire Preferred Qualifications BSN, MSN Skills Unit and annual competencies to be completed each year HIPPA - no breaches of confidentiality.
+No related complaints voiced on patient satisfaction surveys. no related complaints voiced by fellow care providers of observed incidences Knowledgeable of location and content of departmental policies and procedures Nurse Practice Act-Scope of Practice Basic computer skills National Patient Safety Goals Clinical competence in all aspects of the unit.
+Some benefits of working at Augusta Health include: Generous paid time off to promote work life balance Shared Governance Free onsite parking Shift and weekend differentials Tuition reimbursement Onsite child care Company Information Augusta Health is a mission-driven, independent, nonprofit, community health system located in Fishersville Virginia in Virginia’s scenic Shenandoah Valley.
+Augusta Health offers a full continuum of inpatient and outpatient services which includes Augusta Medical Center a 255 bed inpatient facility and Augusta Medical Group which is comprised of 40 practice locations and four urgent care locations.
 Equal Opportunity Augusta Health recruits, hires and promotes qualified candidates for employment without regard to age, color, disability, gender identity or expression, marital status, national or ethnic origin, political affiliation, race, religion, sex (including pregnancy), sexual orientation, veteran or military discharge status, and family medical or genetic information.